New Neurons Born in Adult Rat Cortex

 understanding a variety of brain disorders, possibly

-including Alzheimer's and schizophrenia
+including Alzheimer's and schizophrenia.
+While most

 researchers agree that new neurons are generated in the